Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ScopedCache"

-Re-exports all named exports from the "effect/ScopedCache" module as "ScopedCache".
+Re-exports all named exports from the "effect/ScopedCache" module as `ScopedCache`.

 **Signature**